Menu

 • Dies irae from Gregorian Triptych by John Courter (available in hard copy or PDF format from GCNA)

-• Allegro from Concerto II for Violin (op.
-7, RV 299) by Antonio Vivaldi, arranged by Karel Keldermans (available from ACME)
+• Allegro assai from Concerto II for Violin (op.
+7, RV 299, 1st movement) by Antonio Vivaldi, arranged by Karel Keldermans (available from ACME) [NB: clarification for this item posted on September 9, 2024]

 • Sketch 1 (Moderato) from Three Sketches by Ronald Barnes (available from ACME) [NB: a list of errata in the published score is also available from ACME's webpage] [from the 2024 list of required pieces]